 - Journal of physical activity & health -

 - The international journal of behavioral nutrition and physical activity -

-- Journal of bone and mineral research : the official journal of the American Society for Bone and Mineral Research -
+- Prevention science : the official journal of the Society for Prevention Research -

 - International journal of environmental research and public health -